des4maisons/til/til.md

+* If you write an init script that hangs, and it runs on boot, boot will hang.
+    If it runs on shutdown, shutdown will hang.
+Make sure you test your init script in odd scenarios so that this doesn't happen to you.
 * Clear OSX's dns cache: `sudo killall -HUP mDNSResponder`
 * Clear chrome's dns cache: go here [chrome://net-internals/#dns](chrome://net-internals/#dns) and push the button